FieryCod/holy-lambda/doc/1-02-getting-started.md

 We will use the task `bb stack:sync` to gather all dependencies from `bb.edn`, `deps.edn` for Clojure, Native and Babashka runtimes.

-By default, sync also checks whether any additional [Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) necessary for runtime should be published and will report them.
+By default, sync also checks whether any additional [Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) are necessary for runtime should be published and will report them.
 This may be overridden (see `:self-manage-layers?` in `bb.edn`)

 > :warning:  Ensure docker is running at this point